selabs-ur1/VV-ESIR-TP3/exercises/balanced-strings.md

 ## Answer

+> We did not used the template to do this exercise, we only did it on paper.

 1. Input space partitioning
 The input domain of a system under test is the set of all possible values that the input parameters can take.